roman-milk/roman-milk.github.io/falling-prey.md

  ***

  Time to send my whore home to her husband.
 Perhaps he can satisfy her?
 I doubt it though.
 Not now.
 Now she's beyond redemption; tainted with the stench of me.
 How very delightful.
-Report_Story #1